Knitting takes a huge part of your life, right? Is it something you enjoy and love? Why not earn some extra income with it then?

 - offer to “translate” charts to written pattern and vice versa

-- help with finding mistakes in knitting project
+- help with finding mistakes in a knitting project

 - general consulting